dotnet/platform-compat/README.md

 find usages of .NET Core & .NET Standard APIs that are problematic on specific platforms or are deprecated.

+You can find out more in our [blog post](https://blogs.msdn.microsoft.com/dotnet/2017/10/31/introducing-api-analyzer/)!

 ## Usage

 In order to use it, install the NuGet package [Microsoft.DotNet.Analyzers.Compatibility](https://www.nuget.org/packages/Microsoft.DotNet.Analyzers.Compatibility).